 The auditor will assess the DCC's contract management and procurement activity using a modified version of the NAO Contractual Relationships Audit Framework.
-The modified version of the framework amends two of the supporting questions to be relevant to the assessment of the SEC change process.
-The full modified version of the framework has been published here - a high level summary of the framework is set out at the end of this document.
+The modified version of the framework amends two of the supporting questions to be relevant to the assessment of the SEC change process, and adds an additional attainment level.
+The full modified version of the framework has been published here - a high level summary of the framework is set out at the end of this documentin annex 1.